doom-neovim/doom-nvim/docs/modules.md

     - **NOTE:** do not disable it if you are going to use LSP!
   - [x] [nvim-compe] - Auto completion plugin for nvim that written in Lua.
     - Use `compe` to disable it
+  - [x] [lspsaga.nvim] - A light-weight lsp plugin based on neovim built-in lsp with highly a performant UI.
+    - Use `lspsaga` to disable it
+  - [x] [nvim-lspinstall] - Provides the missing :LspInstall for nvim-lspconfig.
+    - Use `lspinstall` to disable it

 ### Files